openstack/oslo-specs/specs/juno/pbr-semver.rst

     considered to be the 'last tag' for these rules.

 2. If the last tag is a pre-release tag, then the --no-rc option is consulted.
-   If set, pre-release tags are not considered when looking for for the last tag.
+   If set, pre-release tags are not considered when looking for the last tag.

 3. The highest eligible tag reachable from the commit is considered to be the